aws-observability/aws-otel-go/README.md

 See the [example sample application](https://github.com/aws-observability/aws-otel-go/blob/master/sampleapp/main.go) for setup steps.

-[OpenTelemetry Go](https://github.com/open-telemetry/opentelemetry-go) provides entry points for configuration through its API.
+The [OpenTelemetry Go](https://github.com/open-telemetry/opentelemetry-go) SDK provides entry points for configuration through its API.
 This is can be used to configure the [id_generator](https://github.com/open-telemetry/opentelemetry-go/blob/970755bd087801619575b7473806356818e24e15/sdk/trace/id_generator.go) needed to support the X-Ray trace ID format.
 In addition, it also allows the use of a custom propagator, passed into the tracer provider, to generate and propagate the AWS X-Ray trace header.

 ## Useful Links